 It was struck down by the Tennessee Supreme Court in 2009.
 We can’t imagine why!
 It seemed foolproof to us.

 Anyway, we hope this list was a fun diversion from tax time drudgery.
 Back to the forms you go!
-If you enjoyed this article, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.